vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 1. Register form:
     1. Check if all the inputs in the form have appropriate width and if they're resposive on smaller screens.
     2. Check if the form validates inputs and if shows the red line underneath if the form is not filled properly.
-    3. Check if the switches for "I'm a team leader" and "I'm an instructor" work properly and if they write to the database correctly.
+    3. Check if the switches for "I'm a team leader" and "I'm an instructor" works properly.
     4. Check if the "Choose the Team" select form works properly and loads all of the Teams from the database.
 2. Call to action buttons:
     1. Check if the Register button triggers function and writes the input to database.